praekeltfoundation/platform-mnch/Onboarding/onboarding-part-1.md

   end
 end

+card DefaultLanguageSelection when contact.language == "", then: PrivacyPolicy do
+  update_contact(language: "eng")
+end

-card DefaultLanguageSelection, then: PrivacyPolicy do update_contact(language: "eng") end
+card DefaultLanguageSelection, then: PrivacyPolicy do log("Language already set to @contact.language - continuing.") end

 ```